amberwhizin/Bored.com/README.md

 - Started with MVC file structure
 - Added Full CRUD
-- 3rd Part API's from Spotify and IMDB
+- 3rd Party API's from Spotify and IMDB
 - Bootstrap and CSS3
 - Test
 - Polish